aayush598/webscraper/README.md

 - Add new colleges (ensures no duplicates)
 - Update existing college details
-- Retrieve all colleges
+- Retrieve all colleges based on filters (state, mode, type, and courses)
-- Get colleges by state
 - Uses SQLite for persistent storage

 ---